bbatsov/metaredux/_posts/2021-11-02-everything-is-wrong.md

 > It’s a style guide for Clojure that was created by a man who wrote some of the widely used tooling in Clojure, but primarily he’s a Ruby developer and the author of Rubocop, the most popular Ruby linter.

 I've been described in many different ways, but this one is probably my favorite so far.
 For the record - I never viewed myself as a Java developer, a Ruby developer, a Clojure developer or whatever.
-I happen to do some things for a living, a happen to enjoy doing some other things outside of my work.
-Yeah, Clojure has always been just a hobby for me, but I hope this doesn't diminish me as a Clojure programmer in the eyes of my fellow Clojurians.
+I happen to do some things for a living, and I happen to enjoy doing some other things outside of my work.
+Yeah, Clojure has always been just a hobby for me, but I hope this doesn't diminish me as a Clojure programmer in the eyes of my fellow Clojurians.[^1]

 Back to that blog post.
 Despite its ambitious name it focuses only on the following 2 (!!!) points from the guide: